mdn/browser-compat-data/schemas/compat-data-schema.md

 #### `prefix`

-A prefix to add to the sub-feature name (defaults to empty string).
+A prefix to add to the subfeature name (defaults to empty string).
 If applicable, leading and trailing `-` must be included.

 Examples: